 The waiver approval for evacuation entitlement past 30 days only applies to dependents of active duty military (no drop for active duty military); the rates will be up to 100 percent for dependents 12 years of age or older and up to 50 percent for those dependents under 12 years of age.
 The reduced allowance (60 percent of the locality rate for dependents 12 years of age or older and 30 percent for those dependents under 12 years of age) applies on the 61st day.

 As of 7 Nov, the 31st day of the evacuation order, Civilian employees and dependents of civilian employees will receive 60 percent of the locality rate for dependents 12 years of age or older and 30 percent for those dependents under 12 years of age.
-I have been informed by SAF/FM that there is no waiver authority; the Code of Federal Regulations (CFR) is the codification of the general and permanent rules and regulations (sometimes called administrative law) published in the Federal Register by the executive departments and agencies of the federal government of the United States.
+SAF/FM has said there is no waiver authority; the Code of Federal Regulations (CFR) is the codification of the general and permanent rules and regulations (sometimes called administrative law) published in the Federal Register by the executive departments and agencies of the federal government of the United States.

 Basic Allowance for Housing

 If the total housing expense from the service member's certification is higher than the BAH rate during that time, then the service member is authorized the increased rate effective the approval date of the 18 October 2018 memo or the date the service member started incurring the increased expenses, whichever is later.